5 strange and scary facts about cold weather

 (The effects of frostbite after thawing, you can clearly see which parts of the skin were either partially or completely frozen)

-The first stages of frostbite are called frost nip, which is where the outer layers of affected skin start to freeze, but haven’t actually frozen yet.
-Frost nip can be very uncomfortable, but it isn’t dangerous in itself and can be easily treated, but if it isn’t seen to early enough it will go on to turn into frostbite.
-When the tissue freezes, it also freezes the nerves which are telling you its cold in the first place.
-When you start to get cold your nerves are working well enough to allow you to feel exactly how cold it is, but when you start to go numb and don’t feel cold any more, it’s because you have reached a level of cold that has already numbed your nerves to the point of no feeling, and when they are actually frozen, you won’t feel the cold any more and will actually start to feel warmer and stop shivering as much.
+The first stages of frostbite are called frostnip, which is where the outer layers of affected skin start to freeze but haven’t actually frozen yet.
+Frostnip can be very uncomfortable, but it isn’t dangerous in itself and can be easily treated, though if it isn’t seen early enough it will go on to turn into frostbite.
+When the tissue freezes, it also freezes the nerves which are telling you it’s cold in the first place.
+When you start to get cold your nerves are working well enough to allow you to feel exactly how cold it is, but when you start to go numb and don’t feel cold anymore, it’s because you have reached a level of cold that has already numbed your nerves to the point of no feeling, and when they are frozen, you won’t feel the cold anymore and will start to feel warmer and stop shivering as much.

 5) Cold weather causes the driest air on earth, and the biggest desert is in Antarctica